Bailey Howell

 Bailey E. Howell (born January 20, 1937) is an American former professional basketball player.
 After playing college basketball at Mississippi State, Howell played 12 seasons in the National Basketball Association (NBA).
-Howell was a six-time NBA All-Star, two-time NBA champion and was inducted into the Naismith Memorial Basketball Hall of Fame in 1997.
+A six-time NBA All-Star and two-time NBA champion, Howell was inducted into the Naismith Memorial Basketball Hall of Fame in 1997.
+Known as "Buckshot" because of his lethal ability to score in the paint area, he thrived on second-effort plays close to the basket.

 Early life

 Bailey Howell was born in Middleton, Tennessee, on January 20, 1937, to Walter and Martha Howell.
 His father was a mail carrier and his mother was a teacher.
 He had two siblings.

 Playing for Middleton High School from 1953 to 1955, Howell scored 1,187 career points, the Tennessee high school record at the time.
 He was selected all–conference each season, All–State his junior and senior seasons and All–American his senior year of 1955.
 He averaged 31.2 points per game as a senior.

 Howell was recruited by major schools Memphis State, Mississippi, Tennessee, Vanderbilt, and Kentucky, among others.
 Kentucky Coach Adolph Rupp never made the trip to see Howell play.
 Ultimately Howell chose to play for Coach Babe McCarthy and the Mississippi State Bulldogs men's basketball program of the Southeastern Conference (SEC).